falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-Now that we have our failing test due to our implementation returning null what would be the correct solution to update
-our implementation to such that the test passed?
+Now that we have our failing test due to our implementation returning null what would be the correct implementation such that to get our test to pass?
 -->

 ---